svikashk/agile/agile/scrum-meetings.md

 ---
 layout: default
-title: Guide To Scrum Meetings And Types of Scrum Meetings
+title: Ultimate Guide To Scrum Ceremonies And Types of Scrum Meetings
-page_title: Ceremonies or Meetings
+page_title: Scrum Ceremonies
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 6
-description: Scrum meetings are an essential part of scrum.
-Learn what it is and the different types of scrum meetings.
+description: Want to learn how to run Scrum Ceremonies?
+Use this definitive guide to learn about the different types of scrum meetings.
-permalink: scrum/meetings/
+permalink: scrum/scrum-ceremonies/
 author: Vikash Koushik
 date: December 12, 2018
-modified_time: "2020-03-31T10:54:26+00:00"
+modified_time: "2020-05-21T10:54:26+00:00"
 publisher: Zepel
 ---

-# Scrum Ceremonies or Meetings
+# The Definitive Guide to Scrum Ceremonies or Scrum Meetings
 {: .fs-10 .no_toc }

 ## **TOPICS COVERED IN THIS GUIDE:**